 Existing signs should be used as part of the traffic control plan for as long as possible throughout the different construction phases provided signs are located in accordance with MUTCD and does not provide inaccurate information.
 The most common conflict of existing signing with new construction occurs when overhead guide signs with down arrows or diagrammatic signs displaying lane lines are over lanes that are closed during certain construction phases.
-Once existing sign or place the original location, the designer should attempt to relocate the existing sign or place the permanent sign.
+Once existing signs cannot be used at the original location, the designer should attempt to relocate the existing sign or place the permanent sign.
 If relocation or placement of the permanent sign is not feasible, a new temporary advance guide sign or exit directional sign shall be shown on the traffic control plan for the affected construction phase and for any other construction phase the sign is needed.
 Sign location shall conform to the MUTCD.
 Sign size should be the same as the sign removed if feasible.
 There shall be at least one temporary advance directional and temporary exit directional for each exit on the project.

-For signs located on overhead structures, the designer should contact the ITS, Traffic, and Standards Office for additional guidance.
+For signs located on overhead structures, the designer should contact the Signing Section of the Design Division Signal and Signing Office for additional guidance.

 The following guidance should be used when it is necessary to install temporary exit directional signs or temporary advanced guide signs.
-The designer should contact the ITS, Traffic, and Standards Office for any additional technical questions or guidance required.
+The designer should contact the Signing Section of the Design Division Signal and Signing Office for any additional technical questions or guidance required.